lfedgeai/SPEAR/spear-next/ai-docs/task-service-optimization-en.md

 ## Benefits

 1. **Simplified Architecture**: Removed unnecessary complexity from the TaskService
-2. **Clearer Semantics**: Makes it explicit that SMS is a management service, not a worker node
+2. **Clearer Semantics**: Makes it explicit that SMS is a management service, not a core agent component
 3. **Reduced Memory Usage**: Eliminates storage of unused string data
 4. **Easier Testing**: Simplified test setup with fewer parameters
 5. **Better Maintainability**: Less code to maintain and fewer potential points of confusion